-The key theses of the politico-rational approaches are that terrorism is fundamentally 'a mode of political action' (Kundnani, 2012: p.
-21) and in many cases a collectively rational strategic choice that is the result of 'logical processes that can be discovered and explained' (Crenshaw, 1990: p.
-7).
-On this account, most terrorists and terrorist organisations have political objectives and see terrorism as an effective means of achieving their objectives.
-This was true of the I.R.A. in Northern Ireland, the LTTE in Sri Lanka, the Red Brigades in Italy, and many other such organisations.
+The key theses of the politico-rational approaches are that terrorism is fundamentally 'a mode of political action' (Kundnani 2012: 21) and in many cases 'a collectively rational strategic choice' (Crenshaw 1990: 9) that is the result of 'logical processes that can be discovered and explained' (Crenshaw 1990: 7).
+On this account most terrorists and terrorist organisations have political objectives and see terrorism as an effective means of achieving their objectives.
+This was true of the I.R.A. in Northern Ireland, the LTTE in Sri Lanka, the Red Brigades in Italy and many other such organisations.
 The political dimension of terrorism would go without saying if it were not for the fact that recent work on this subject has tended to focus on Islam-related terrorism, which is taken by some to have religious rather than political objectives.
-According to Laqueur (2004), for example, 'Osama bin Laden did not go to war because of Gaza and Nablus' (p.
-52) and Al-Qaeda was founded 'because of a religious commandment - jihad and the establishment of shari'ah' (p.
-51).
+In the words of Walter Lacquer, for example, 'Osama bin Laden did not go to war because of Gaza and Nablus' (2004: 52) and Al-Qaeda was founded 'because of a religious commandment - jihad and the establishment of shari'ah' (2004: 51).

-Even if Laqueur is right about Al-Qaeda, this would only serve to distinguish it from the majority of terrorist organisations.
+Even if Lacquer is right about Al-Qaeda this would only serve to distinguish it from the majority of terrorist organisations.
 The claim that Al-Qaeda's objectives are primarily religious has also been disputed.
 Osama Bin Laden might not have gone to war because of Gaza and Nablus but his objectives did include the expulsion of American forces from the Middle East and this is a recognisably political objective.
-There is, no doubt, scope for further discussion about what counts as a 'political' objective or as a mode of political action.
-It might also be argued in defence of Laqueur's view that the presence of American forces in the Middle East, and in particular in Saudi Arabia, was offensive to Bin Laden for reasons that were ultimately religious.
+There is no doubt scope for further discussion about what counts as a 'political' objective or as a mode of political action.
+It might also be argued in defence of Lacquer's view that the presence of American forces in the Middle East, and in particular in Saudi Arabia, was offensive to Bin Laden for reasons that were ultimately religious.
 Nevertheless, the suggestion that terrorism is, by and large, a political phenomenon seems well-founded.

 Politico-rational approaches are also opposed to the notion that terrorists are irrational.
-Richards (2011) claims that 'terrorism involves the perpetration of rational and calculated acts of violence' (p.
-151).
+They claim that 'terrorism involves the perpetration of rational and calculated acts of violence' (Richards 2011: 151).
 The form of rationality that is at issue here is instrumental.
-Instrumental rationality is a matter of employing means that are suitable to one's ends.
-Suitability is a matter of efficacy not morality.
-Crenshaw (1990) notes that for politico-rational accounts of terrorism, 'efficacy is the primary standard by which terrorism is compared with other methods of achieving political goals' (p.
-8).
-Even if the means employed by terrorists turn out to be inefficacious, it still doesn't follow that terrorists are irrational.
+A person is instrumentally rational 'insofar as she adopts suitable means to her ends' (Kolodny and Brunero 2016).
+Suitability here is a matter of efficacy not morality.
+For politico-rational accounts of terrorism 'efficacy is the primary standard by which terrorism is compared with other methods of achieving political goals' (Crenshaw 1990: 8).
+Even if the means adopted by terrorists turn out to be inefficacious it still doesn't follow that terrorists are irrational.
 They presumably believe that terrorism is an effective means of achieving their goals and this is not an obviously irrational belief given that there are historical examples of political goals having been achieved by terrorism.
 There remains the possibility that the goals of terrorist organisations are irrational but this claim is hard to justify in most cases.
 Goals can be misguided without being irrational.